openstax/oer.exports/README.md

 ## Content Workflow

 1. vendors (WiseWire, 6RedMarbles) hire Subject Matter Experts (SMEs) to write a textbook as a series of Word docs with markup like `[H1] Kinematics in 9 Dimensions`
-1. these vendors subcontract to people to convert the Word Docs into CNXML files which are stored on a Staging Server
+1. these vendors subcontract to people to convert the Word Docs into CNXML files which are stored on a **Legacy** Staging Server
 1. PDFs are generated on the Staging Server for Quality Assurance
 1. As chapters are completed, Content Managers (CMs) migrate the CNXML files from the Staging Server and onto Production
     - Among the many things that happen in this step, one is to rewrite the links because module id's on Staging and Production are different
-1. Developers download a Complete Zip either from a staging server or production so they can generate PDFs locally
+1. Developers download a Complete Zip either from the **Webview** Staging Server or production so they can generate PDFs locally

 ## Tools